jenkinsci/cloudbees-plugin-gateway/README.md

 # Deprecated: CloudBees Free Enterprise Plugins

-This plugin has been removed from the Jenkins Update Centre
+This plugin has been removed from the Jenkins Update Center

 The Folders plugin was made Open Source.
 The other plugins rely on the RUN@cloud service that CloudBees has shut down.
 As a result there is no requirement for this plugin to remain in existence.